Sanskrit Dictionary

 Manas is your conscious mind's coordination of the senses and mental pictures, where your thoughts create images and feelings for you.
 When the senses control the manas, it is turbulent, and meditation helps to calm the mind.

 Mantra is a divine sound the sages have received in a deep state of samadhi (spiritual absorption).
-It is a condensed form of spiritual energy, a compact prayer used as a way to communicate with absolute reality.
+It is a condensed form of spiritual energy, a compact prayer used to communicate with the absolute reality.
 The mantra nourishes and protects the mind.

 Matsya is a fish.
 The Asana name is matsyāsana.